How to Hire a Trekking Guide in Nepal

 Tourism is the number one industry in Nepal.
 For those not in the know, Nepal boasts 8 of the 10 world’s tallest peaks.
 In essence, this is a mountain mecca and hundreds of thousands flock here each year to tackle her challenges and admire her beauty.

-The single best thing you can do as a tourist is to find a Nepalese trekking agency, hire a Nepalese guide, and utilize a Nepalese porter.
-By doing so you are not only giving people much needed work, but you are also giving back directly to the community.
+The single best thing you can do as a tourist is to find a Nepalese trekking agency, hire a Nepalese guide, and utilize a Nepalese porter while trekking in Nepal.
+By doing so you are not only giving people much-needed work, but you are also giving back directly to the community.

 People who trek without guides and porters most certainly receive different treatment than those who don’t.
 We not only witnessed this first hand but spoke to a few lodge owners about it.
 To put it simply, if you’re traveling solo you will get the lower quality room.
 You will pay more for it.
 If you are traveling during the high season and the lodges are busy, even full up, and you’re alone chances are you will be turned away.